+- Maintain the site administrative record.
 All historical data generated at the Depot are available in the installation administrative record managed by the Defense Distribution Center (Memphis) and copies are located in the Depot's four information repositories.
-The locations include a public library, the Community Outreach Room located at the DDC

-(Memphis) offices at the Memphis Depot Business Park, and the Memphis/Shelby County Health Department
+The locations include a public library, the Community Outreach Room located at the DDC (Memphis) offices at the Memphis Depot Business Park, and the Memphis/Shelby County Health Department. - Make reports available to the RAB has been established.

-- All new sampling and analysis data generated during the Depot's environmental restoration program will be entered into the EDMS - A process for making reports available to the RAB has been established.
 Upon request, RAB members may check out documents for review.
-Community members can make appointments to review documents at the Community.
-Outreach Room located at the DDC (Memphis) offices at the Memphis Depot Business Park.
-The Depot also maintains two other information repositories that contain a copy of all the reports in the administrative record.
-Whenever possible, the Depot will provide RAB members with project documents on CD-Rom. - Various public outreach programs have been established to disseminate information to the community.
+Community members can make appointments to review documents at the Community Outreach Room located at the DDC (Memphis) offices at the Memphis Depot Business Park.
+Whenever possible, the Depot provides RAB members with project documents on CD-Rom. - Establish various methods to disseminate information to the community.
 These include the RAB, community information sessions, public meetings, bi-monthly newsletters, fact sheets and mailings as necessary.
+Environmental restoration information such as BCT minutes, RAB minutes and the EnviroNews are available to stakeholders via the Internet.